anup-moitra/foundational-linux-training/Projects/03-exploring-linux-distributions.md

 ## 📝 Objective

-As part of my foundational Linux learning journey, I explored the concept of **Linux distributions (distros)** and identified how they differ.
+To deepen my understanding of Linux, I compared different distributions and how they are designed for different use cases..
 This project connects to **Chapter 3: What Is Linux?** and helps link theory to real-world examples.

 **Related reading:** [Chapter 3: What Is Linux?](https://github.com/anup-moitra/foundational-linux-training/blob/main/01-understanding-linux-concepts/03-what-is-linux.md)